kubernetes-sigs/cluster-api/cluster-api/CONTRIBUTING.md

 The Cluster API is a Kubernetes project to bring declarative, Kubernetes-style APIs to cluster creation, configuration, and management.
 It provides optional, additive functionality on top of core Kubernetes.

-This document is meant to help OSS contributors implement support for cloud providers.
+This document is meant to help OSS contributors implement support for providers (cloud or on-prem).

 As part of adding support for a provider (cloud or on-prem), you will need to: